The Leading Provider of Online Consultation, Legal Services, Education and Training

 • The United Nations Convention on the Rights of the Child, 1989: This is a universal human rights treaty that specifically outlines the rights of children in various areas, including politics, economics, and culture.
 It provides a framework for safeguarding and caring for children, encompassing some key legal principles related to child custody.

 • Bilateral and Multilateral Agreements: Countries may agree with each other, either bilaterally or with multilateral countries involved, to address the issue of child custody and cases of parents taking away their children unlawfully.
-For example, India hasn’t signed the Hague Convention but has special agreements with other countries to facilitate cooperation on child custody and cases of abduction.
+For example, India hasn't signed the Hague Convention, but judicial or diplomatic mechanisms with other countries may facilitate cooperation on child custody and cases of abduction.

-• Bureaucratic Principles of International Custody Disputes: In cases of international child custody disputes, the recognition of jurisdiction, in which the court acquires the authority to decide the case, is very crucial.
+• Jurisdictional Principles of International Custody Disputes: In cases of international child custody disputes, the recognition of jurisdiction, which court has the authority to decide the case, is very crucial.
 Various nations follow different fundamental principles when setting up jurisdiction.

 Judicial Activism

-• Lekha vs P. Anil Kumar (2006): The Supreme Court of Kerala held that financial stability is not the only determining factor of custody; the child’s emotional and mental well-being and connection with each parent are also necessary.
+• Lekha vs. P. Anil Kumar (2006): The Supreme Court of India held that financial stability is not the sole determining factor in custody; the child's emotional and mental well-being, as well as their connection with each parent, are also necessary.
 The court acknowledged that custody should not be based solely on substantial wealth, but should also consider the care and supportive environment that a parent can provide.

-• Abhijit Kundu vs Nil Ratan Kundu (2008): In this case, the Supreme Court held that when deciding custody, the child’s psychological and emotional welfare should be considered a priority.
+• Nil Ratan Kundu & Anr. vs. Abhijit Kundu (2008): In this case, the Supreme Court held that when deciding custody, the child's psychological and emotional welfare should be considered a priority.
 In this case, the father was deemed unfit; therefore, the court granted custody to the child's maternal grandparents.
-This judgment maintained the significance of the child’s mental and emotional health and the idea that custody judgments should take the child’s consistency and comfort into consideration rather than just biological relationships.
+This judgment maintained the significance of the child's mental and emotional health and the idea that custody judgments should take the child's consistency and comfort into consideration rather than just biological relationships.

-• Anjali Kapoor vs Rajiv Baijal (2009): This case deals with the difference between Guardianship and custody.
-The Supreme Court rules that, even though a parent might be the legal guardian, custody can still be given to the other parent if it relates to or is in the best interest or well-being of the child.
+• Anjali Kapoor vs. Rajiv Baijal (2009): This case addresses the distinction between Guardianship and custody.
+The Supreme Court rules that, even though a parent might be the legal guardian, custody can still be given to the other parent if it is in the best interest or well-being of the child.

-• Roxann Sharma vs Arun Sharma (2015): The Supreme Court ruled in this case that, unless the mother is displayed to be ill-suited or unfit, custody of the child under the age of five years old should ideally belong to her.
+• Roxann Sharma vs. Arun Sharma (2015): The Supreme Court ruled in this case that, unless the mother is unfit, custody of the child under the age of five years old should ideally belong to her.
 However, the principle of welfare still governs the conclusion; the court held that small children require maternal care and nurturing.

-• B.R.
-Srinivas vs K.M.
-Vinaya (2016): In this case, the Karnataka High Court granted joint custody for both parents, saying that the child should be given the chance to build a relationship with both parents.
+• K M Vinaya vs. B R Srinivas (2013): In this case, the Karnataka High Court granted joint custody for both parents, saying that the child should be given the chance to build a relationship with both parents.
 To ensure the child had frequent access to both parents, the court suggested a co-parenting strategy.
-This judgment is significant for promoting the concepts of cooperative parenting, joint custody, and encouraging both parents to remain actively involved in their children’s lives.
+This judgment is significant for promoting the concepts of cooperative parenting, joint custody, and encouraging both parents to remain actively involved in their children's lives.

-• Vivek Singh vs Romani Singh (2017): In this case, the Supreme Court recognized the emotional effects on children of parental separation and acknowledged it as an element in custody disputes.
-The court adopted custody rules post-concluding that the welfare of a child could be damaged by dispossessing the child of their relationship with the other parent.
+• Vivek Singh vs. Romani Singh (2017): In this case, the Supreme Court recognized the emotional effects on children of parental separation and acknowledged it as an element in custody disputes.
+The court adopted custody rules post-concluding that the welfare of a child could be damaged by depriving the child of a relationship with the other parent.

-• Yashita Sahu vs State of Rajasthan (2020): In this case, the Supreme Court emphasized the significance of joint custody and virtual visitations in the case of custody, especially in circumstances where parents live in different locations, states, or overseas.
-The court held that a child’s welfare is served by maintaining a healthy relationship with both parents, whether virtually or physically.
+• Yashita Sahu vs. State of Rajasthan (2020): In this case, the Supreme Court, in a petition of habeas corpus, directed custody to the father with virtual and physical visitation rights to the mother in the case of custody, to maintain the bond between the child and the mother, ensuring the welfare of the child.
+The court held that a child's welfare is best served by maintaining a healthy relationship with both parents, whether virtually or in person.

 • Filing an Execution Petition: An execution petition is a legal instrument used to enforce a court's order.
 If one parent fails to comply with a custody order or visitation order, they can exercise their right to petition under Section 25 of the Guardians and Wards Act, 1890.
 The parent should file the petition in the same court where the custody order has been issued.

-• Seeking Police Assistance: In circumstances like one parent has illegally taken the child or refused to return the child, along with the visitations, the rightful parent can seek support from law enforcement authorities.
+• Seeking Police Assistance: In circumstances where one parent has illegally taken the child or refused to return the child, along with the child's visitation rights, the rightful parent can seek support from law enforcement authorities.
 The court may command the police to regain the child and return it to the rightful, legal, or custodial parent.

-• Alteration of Custody or Visitation Orders: If there is any kind of need with the non-compliance of custody or visitation orders, the compliant parent can file the petition before a court for alterations of the custody order.
-The court has complete discretion to alter and adjust visitation and custody orders based on the circumstances of the case, such as the welfare of the child.
-It may change the primary custody of the child by transferring it to the compliant parent if necessary, as well as regulate visitation rights.
+• Alteration of Custody or Visitation Orders: If a party fails to comply with the custody or visitation orders, the compliant parent may file a petition before the court to modify the custody order.
+The court has the discretion to alter and adjust visitation and custody orders based on the circumstances of the case, with the welfare of the child in mind.
+It may change the primary custody of the child by transferring it to the compliant parent if necessary, as well as after visitation rights.

-• Habeas Corpus (Article 226 or Article 32 of the Indian Constitution): In cases where one parent has illegally held up the child, the other rightful parent can file a petition of habeas corpus in the High Court.
-This writ is used to bring the child before the court to ensure that the custody arrangement is lawful.
+• Habeas Corpus (Article 226 or Article 32 of the Indian Constitution): In cases where one parent has withheld the child illegally, the other rightful parent can file a petition of habeas corpus in the High Court or the Supreme Court.
+This writ is used to bring the child before the court to ensure that the custody arrangement is lawful and enforceable.
 The court may instruct the police to locate the child and return the child to the legal guardian.
-This writ is issued under Article 32 (Supreme Court) or Article 226 (High Court) of the Indian Constitution, managing the non-compliant parent or third person to bring a child to the court and explain why they have kept the child if the court finds it illegally, it will direct immediate release and sent back the child to the rightful guardian.
+This writ is issued under Article 32 (Supreme Court) or Article 226 (High Court) of the Indian Constitution.

-• Criminal Actions for Kidnapping or Abduction: In major circumstances where a parent runs away with the child or shifts them to another place or jurisdiction without the permission of the court, the other parent, if feels necessary can file a criminal complaint for kidnapping or abduction under The Bhartiya Nyaya Sanhita, 2023 (BNS).
-Under relevant Sections like Section 137, which defines kidnapping, and Section 138, which defines Abduction.
+• Criminal Actions for Kidnapping: In major circumstances where a parent runs away with the child or shifts them to another place or jurisdiction without the permission of the court, the other parent, if it feels necessary, can file a criminal complaint for kidnapping.
+The Bhartiya Nyaya Sanhita, 2023 (BNS).
+Under Section 137, which defines kidnapping.
 Initiating a criminal complaint should be contemplated as a final way out in such circumstances.

 Procedures for Filing an Application for Child Custody

 • In cases of matrimonial disputes and separation of partners, if there is a dispute over child custody, an application can be filed with the Family Court.
-In the absence of the establishment of the Family Court, it can be presented before the Court of Sessions, under the appropriate laws of child custody as mentioned above.
+In the absence of the establishment of the Family Court, it can be presented before the District Court or, as may be directed under the Family Courts Act, under the appropriate laws of child custody as mentioned above.

-• All the essential ingredients of the grievances should be mentioned in the application/petition.
+• All the essential ingredients of the grievances should be mentioned in the application.

 How Can Seasoned Advocates Help You?

-• Cautiously Handling In-Camera Proceedings: To maintain privacy, family courts often hold in-camera procedures in cases of child custody disputes.
-To protect the child’s mental health in these conserved environments, acknowledge and value the importance of upholding a non-adversarial attitude.
+• In-Camera Proceedings: To maintain confidentiality, family courts often hold in-camera proceedings in cases involving child custody disputes.
+To protect the child's mental health in these conserved environments, acknowledge and value the importance of upholding a non-adversarial attitude.

-• Filing for Contempt of Moderation: Help you with filing for contempt under relevant family law legislation or parts of the Code of Civil Procedure when one parent neglects a custody or visitation order.
+• Contempt of Court: Helps you with filing for contempt under relevant family law legislation or parts of the Code of Civil Procedure when one parent neglects a custody or visitation order.
 Ensure that the child's right to see both parents is defended by guiding the outraged parent in taking immediate legal action to enforce compliance.

-• Adaptation for Changing Situations: Can guide in adjusting and adapting custody orders when there are significant changes to the circumstances, such as a parent moving, getting remarried, or raising new concerns about the child's safety.
+• Changing Situations: Guides in adjusting and adapting custody orders when there are significant changes to the circumstances, such as a parent moving, getting remarried, or raising new concerns about the child's safety.

-• Guidance in Abuse or Negligence: Carefully compile proof and expert declarations in cases that entail claims of abuse or disregard to make a credible argument in the court.
+• Abuse or Negligence: Carefully compiles proof and expert declarations in cases that entail claims of abuse or disregard to make a credible argument in court.

 Conclusion

 In conclusion, Indian laws regarding child custody are becoming increasingly equitable and fair.
 They prioritize what is best for the child while also honoring the rights of parents.
-Although further modifications may be made to formalize joint custody, current laws are influenced by forward-thinking court judgments that prioritize the child’s welfare.
+Courts have increasingly recognized the benefits of shared parenting arrangements.
+Current laws are shaped by forward-thinking court judgments that prioritize the child's best interests.
 This modifying way of thinking provides children with a stable and caring home where they have healthy relationships with both parents, supporting them to grow up healthy and happy.
 To know more, contact us.

 X